m-messer/marcusm.co.uk/index.markdown

 ---
 <img src="headshot.png" alt="headshot" width="200" align="left" style="margin-right:10px; border-radius:80px" />

-I am a Teaching Fellow and PhD student in the Department of Informatics.
-I obtained my MSci in Computer Science from Royal Holloway, University of London.
+I am a Postdoctoral Research Fellow in the Department of Mechanical Engineering at Imperial, working on automated feedback with the [Lambda Feedback Team](https://www.lambdafeedback.com/).
+I completed my PhD at King's College London, where my research focused on Automated Assessment of Code Quality, Prior to that, I obtained my MSci in Computer Science from Royal Holloway, University of London.

-My research focuses on the automated assessment of code quality and programming assessment.
+My research focuses automated assessment and feedback, student engagement and curricula alignment with industry expections.

 Before my PhD, I worked as a full-stack software engineer within a data analytics company and was responsible for various projects, including data ingestion and web-based data visualization.